Kiwari-Labs/besu-blueprint/docs/stateful-precompiled-contract.md

 ## Motivation

 The Virtual Machine acts as a virtual processor to execute transactions on the blockchain.
-To extend its capabilities, the virtual processor can benefit from a virtual co-processor, which functions as a specialized unit designed to handle more complex or computationally intensive tasks.
-This co-processor, in the form of a precompiled contract, allows for more efficient execution of operations such as cryptographic functions, large-scale data processing, and state management.
-By offloading these tasks to the virtual co-processor, the main processor (VM) can focus on simpler operations, enhancing overall system performance and reducing `gas` costs.
+To extend its capabilities, the virtual processor can benefit from a virtual coprocessor, which functions as a specialized unit designed to handle more complex or computationally intensive tasks.
+This coprocessor, in the form of a precompiled contract, allows for more efficient execution of operations such as cryptographic functions, large-scale data processing, and state management.
+By offloading these tasks to the virtual coprocessor, the main processor (VM) can focus on simpler operations, enhancing overall system performance and reducing `gas` costs.

 ## Specification